limx0/nautilus_talks/20220617/slides.md

 * A long fascination and interest in financial markets, programming and computing
 * Started writing a trading platform as MetaTrader 4, C Trader, NinjaTrader didn’t meet requirements
 * NautilusTrader originally written in C#
-* Started working for an FX trading firm based in Singapore focusing on ML, and adapted to their operation
+* Started working for an FX trading firm based in Singapore focusing on ML
+* Currently a software engineer for a market data vendor

 ---
 <!-- @brad -->